gittuf/gittuf/docs/get-started.md

 ## Communicating with a remote

-gittuf includes helpers to push and fetch the policy and RSL references.
+gittuf includes two main ways to push and fetch the policy and RSL references.
+You may use the `gittuf sync` command to synchronize changes with the remote automatically.
+You may also instead use the [gittuf transport](/internal/git-remote-gittuf), which handles the synchronization of gittuf metadata transparently upon standard Git pushes and pulls, without needing to explicitly invoke gittuf.

-However, there are some known issues (see [#328]) with these commands.
-In the meantime, Git can be used to keep gittuf's references updated.
+If you prefer to manually synchronize references, Git can be used to keep gittuf's references updated.

 ```sh
 git push <remote> refs/gittuf/*